FER-Marijan-Tadijal/OR-lab/README.md

 | Date and time format | ISO 8601 |
 | Last Modification | 2024-10-25 |
 | Current Version| 1.0 |

+Dataset contains, but is not entirely consisted of, data from Croatian Meteorological and Hydrological Service (DHMZ)